North America poised for light display of aurora borealis

 Catching these lights can be a rare treat for some who do not live near the poles, where auroras occur most commonly.

 In North America, auroras are typically best observed in March and November, for reasons scientists still don't fully understand.
-They are usually most visible in the Earth's northernmost latitudes, in countries including Russia, Norway, Sweden and territories like Greenland and Alaska.
+They are usually most visible in the Earth's northernmost latitudes, in countries including Russia, Norway, Sweden and territories like Greenland.

 "For many people, the aurora is a beautiful nighttime phenomenon that is worth traveling to arctic regions just to observe," says NOAA "It is the only way for most people to actually experience space weather."